connxio/docs/docs/integrations/logging.md

   />
 </div>

-- **Method**: The HTTP verb to use when contacting the restful endpoint.
+- **Method**: The HTTP verb for the REST endpoint.
-- **Endpoint Url**: The url of the endpoint.
+- **Endpoint Url**: The endpoint URL.
-- **Security Configuration**: The [security configuration](/connxio-portal/security-configurations) to use for authenticating the request.
+- **Security Configuration**: The [security configuration](/connxio-portal/security-configurations) used to authenticate the request.
 - **Add Header**: Adds a header to every request handled by this webhook.
-- **Send content on External Failure**: If enabled the option will cause Connxio to send the file content to Archeo if the external service fails.
-If disabled no content will be sent on external service failure.
+- **Send content on External Failure**: Sends file content to Archeo if the external service fails.
+When disabled, no content is sent after an external service failure.

 ### Expected API behavior

-Connxio sends the file content in the body of the configured HTTP request and expects a json object containing the uri as a response:
+Connxio sends file content in the HTTP request body and expects a JSON object with the URI:

 ```csharp
 {